A guide to HR analytics

 Opinion mining can be useful in several ways.
-If you are in marketing, for example, it can help you judge the success of an ad campaign or new product launch, determine which versions of a product or service are popular and even identify which demographics like or dislike particular features.
-For example, a review might be broadly positive about a digital camera, but be specifically negative about how heavy it is.
-Being able to identify this kind of information in a systematic way gives the vendor a much clearer picture of public opinion than surveys or focus groups, because the data is created by the customer.
+It can help marketers evaluate the success of an ad campaign or new product launch, determine which versions of a product or service are popular and identify which demographics like or dislike particular product features.
+For example, a review on a website might be broadly positive about a digital camera, but be specifically negative about how heavy it is.
+Being able to identify this kind of information in a systematic way gives the vendor a much clearer picture of public opinion than surveys or focus groups do, because the data is created by the customer.

 There are several challenges in opinion mining.
 The first is that a word that is considered to be positive in one situation may be considered negative in another situation.
 Take the word "long" for instance.
 If a customer said a laptop's battery life was long, that would be a positive opinion.
 If the customer said that the laptop's start-up time was long, however, that would be is a negative opinion.
 These differences mean that an opinion system trained to gather opinions on one type of product or product feature may not perform very well on another.